saber-games/expeditions-guides/docs/truck_modding/additional_info_on_trucks/viewing_trucks/index.md

 Along with working with maps, the Editor also allows you to view mods of your trucks.

-This feature can be useful due to the following:
+Benefits or this are the following:

 -   The Editor loads the truck faster than the game.
 You do not need to load the level to view the truck.